cjrh/cancelkulture/README.md

 # cancelkulture
-Cancellable subprocesses in Python (including for asyncio run_in_executor)
+Cancellable subprocesses with timeouts in Python (including for asyncio run_in_executor)

-## ⚠️  Warning - texperimental ⚠️
+## ⚠️  Warning - experimental ⚠️

 Do not use this for anything important if you don't understand what it's doing.